Skip to main content

 6. Click the tool node and drag the line to the next tool to connect the tools.
 If you need to undo the action, click the line and then click Unlink.

-Select the text column to use to extract the value.
+7. In the configuration pane, under Column, select the text column to use to extract the value.

-Enter the Regular Expression Pattern to use on the text column:
+8. Under Regular Expression Pattern, enter the Regular Expression Pattern to use on the text column:

 • To extract digits, use (\d+).